-Our main sources of demographic data are two publications of the United Nations (UN): World Population Prospects: The 2002 Revision Population Database (2003), and World Population in 2300.
+Our main sources of demographic data are two publications of the United Nations (UN) (2003): World Population Prospects: The 2002 Revision Population Database (2003), and World Population in 2300.
 The first database provides historical and projected demographic data across countries for the period 1950-2050.
 The second document projects world population by country until 2300.
 The projections include four variants, diverging with respect to the assumptions made about the future course of fertility.
 We use the so-called "medium scenario".

 In preparation for our two-region model, we divide the world into two regions which we call the North and the South.
 The North corresponds to the set of "More Developed Regions" according to the UN's classification (i.e., North America, Europe, Japan, Australia, and New Zealand).
-The South corresponds to the UN group of "Less Developed Regions", which includes Africa, Asia (except for Japan), Latin America and the Caribbeans, plus Melanesia, Micronesia and Polynesia.4
+The South corresponds to the UN group of "Less Developed Regions", which includes Africa, Asia (except for Japan), Latin America and the Caribbeans, plus Melanesia, Micronesia, and Polynesia.

-Fertility Transition: Age-specific fertility rates are only available from UN data for 1995-2050.
+Fertility transition: Age-specific fertility rates are only available from UN data for 1995-2050.
 For the years before 1995, only the total fertility rates for each region are available, hence we extrapolate the available age-specific fertility rates backward and compute age-specific rates for 1950-1995 to match the data on total fertility rates.
-For the periods beyond 2050, we use the projected total fertility rates based on the study in United Nations (2004) and extrapolate forward the age-specific fertility rates using the projected total fertility rates for the periods beyond 2050, and extrapolate forward the age-specific fertility rates using the projected total fertility rates for the years 2100 and 2200 as targets.
+For the periods beyond 2050, we use the projected total fertility rates based on the study in United Nations (2004) and extrapolate forward the age-specific fertility rates using the projected total fertility rates for the years 2100 and 2200 as targets.
 See Appendix A for details.

-Figure 1 reports the age-specific fertility rates and the top panel of Figure 2 reports the data on total fertility rates and the model's fit.
-The most interesting facts in Figure 1 are two: first, in the North the rebound in fertility rates occurs for the age classes 25-39, but fertility before age 25 keeps declining; second, in the South, it is projected that after 2050, the women in the age-group 25-34 will overcome women in the age group 20-24 as those more likely to have children, exactly like what happened in the North since 2000.
-In terms of total fertility rates, Figure 2 shows that fertility dropped from 3.0 to 1.6 in the North in the past 40 years and is now rising back towards its "replacement value".
-In the same period, the number of children per woman in the South dropped from 6.0 to 3.0 and is forecasted to converge to its replacement value by 2100.5 Note that in both regions fertility remained high for a decade or so in the 1950s, marking the so-called baby-boom.
+Fig. 1 reports the age-specific fertility rates and the top panel of Fig. 2 reports the data on total fertility rates and the model's fit.
+The most interesting facts in Fig. 1 are two: first, in the North the rebound in fertility rates occurs for the age classes 25-39, but fertility before age 25 keeps declining; second, in the South, it is projected that after 2050, the women in the age group 25-34 will overcome women in the age group 20-24 as those more likely to have children, exactly like what happened in the North since 2000.
+In terms of total fertility rates, Fig. 2 shows that fertility dropped from 3.0 to 1.6 in the North